Alina Homecare – Blog Header (Purple Version)

 Here are some key benefits:

-1. Improved Physical Health
+1. Improved physical health

 Making raised garden beds can help you garden more easily.
 These beds are ‘raised up’, so you can take care of your plants without bending down too much or stretching too far.
 This is good for your back and knees.

-Studies show regular gardening can help prevent osteoporosis, reduce the risk of some cancers, Type 2 diabetes, depression, and heart disease.1
+Studies show regular gardening can help prevent osteoporosis, reduce the risk of some cancers, Type 2 diabetes, depression and heart disease.1

 2. Staying active

 The gentle movements and exercise involved with many gardening tasks can greatly help older people stay physically active.
-Simple tasks like raking leaves, pushing a lawnmower, or carrying watering cans can all improve movement and energy.
+Simple tasks like raking leaves, pushing a lawnmower or carrying watering cans can all improve movement and energy.

-For older people who find normal exercise hard, gardening is a great and easy option.
-You can go at your own speed and choose activities that fit your skills.
-This makes it a very good idea for keeping up physical health.Start slow, and then gradually raise the time and effort you put into gardening.
-Listen to your body and take breaks and keep hydrated when needed.
-This helps prevent overdoing it.
+For older people who find normal exercise difficult, gardening is a light and easy option.
+You can go at your own speed and choose activities that fit your skills; this makes it a good idea for keeping up physical health.

-3. Enhanced Mental Wellbeing
+3. Enhanced mental wellbeing

 For people with dementia, gardening is helpful too.
 It offers important sensory stimulation and keeps the mind active.
-The bright colours, textures, and scents in a garden can bring back memories and make people feel calm.
+The bright colours, textures and scents in a garden can bring back memories and make people feel calm.
 Amazingly, a study found that elderly people who garden regularly have a 36% lower risk of dementia compared to those who don’t.3

 4. Spending time outdoors